Search Space | Explore Extent

 • Venus

-And due to its thick atmosphere and proximity to the Sun, it is the Solar Systems hottest planet, with temperatures reaching up to a scorching 735 K (462 °C).
-To put that in perspective, that’s over four and a half times the amount of heat needed to evaporate water, and about twice as much needed to turn tin into molten metal (231.9 °C)!
+Venus is often called Earth’s “sister planet,” as it is just a little smaller than Earth.
+And due to its thick atmosphere and proximity to the Sun, it is the Solar System's hottest planet, with temperatures reaching up to a scorching 735 K (462 °C).

 Venus Facts